Isometric exercise: Isometrics in combination with dynamic exercise

-Isometric presses as preparation for explosive power movements
+Isometric presses as preparation

 The isometric preloading of muscles is instinctively performed in order to generate power to be used in subsequent dynamic movements: a fundamental element of this muscular preloading is the performance of an isometric press action.
 An everyday example is a person getting up off a chair.
 They first raise their posterior off the chair and then perform a pressing action downwards on their bent legs.
 As the bent legs resist the downward force upon them in equal measure, an isometric press is generated.
 From this point, the person then straightens and stands up.
 A more dynamic example is a vertical jump.
 Here, the jumper crouches down and adopts a similar isometric press before powering upwards into the jump.

 The employment of isometric presses in order to aid explosive power movements is also found in sports such as boxing.
 Here, the boxer may bend their lead leg, while positioning their torso and its respective bodyweight over it, so there exists equal forces between the upwards force of the bent leg and the downward force of the torso.
 The boxer then throws a lead hook from this position and the forces from the isometric press are channelled into the punch and help to increase its overall power.
 Such a channelling of force fundamentally represents the purpose of an isometric preload: which is as a preparatory action to aid a subsequent power movement.